IABTechLab/uid2docs/api/v2/encryption-decryption.md

 - The client secret
 - (Optional) `--is-refresh` to indicate that the response is for a [POST /token/refresh](./endpoints/post-token-refresh.md) request

+>IMPORTANT: To decrypt responses, you need to use the `refresh_response_key` value returned in the [POST /token/generate](./endpoints/post-token-generate.md) or [POST /token/refresh](./endpoints/post-token-refresh.md) response from which the refresh token in the request is returned.

 ```py
 import base64
 import json